-b.
-All e-dossiers must include the Notice of Tenure-Track Appointment and Agreement of Employment, that is, your contract, which includes special conditions that govern your employment such as years of prior service toward tenure and your starting salary.
-You may cover up the salary figure before you scan this document to upload to your e-dossier.
+2. All e-dossiers must include the Notice of Tenure-Track Appointment and upload to your e-dossier.
 The Notice of Tenure-Track Appointment and Agreement of Employment, that is, your contract will need to be uploaded for each review.
 If your contract has changed, the new contract must be uploaded in that review cycle.